lucasdelimanogueira/person-recognition/README.md

 # person-recognition
 A person recognition application based on Instagram profile photos

-Using the Instagram username of some person, it gets the profile photo used to recognize the person in other photos.
+Using the Instagram username of some person, the model gets the profile photo and uses it to recognize the person in other photos.

 # Example
  `$ python person-recognition.py --username zuck --path /home/user/Desktop/image.jpeg`